Chesterfield & Moses Scout Reservations

 PETS: No pets of any kind are permitted in camp.
 Pets owned by the camp's resident Ranger and the Ranger's family are exempted.

-FIREARMS / BOWS & ARROW / SHEATH KNIVES / CHAINSAWS: Guns are not permitted in camp unless they are being incorporated into an established range activity being operated under BSA standards.
+FIREARMS / BOWS & ARROW / CHAINSAWS: Guns are not permitted in camp unless they are being incorporated into an established range activity being operated under BSA standards.
 Prior arrangements must be made with the resident Ranger before entering camp with firearms or bow and arrows.
 Firearms and bow and arrows must be surrendered to the Ranger upon entering camp, the Ranger will store all firearms, bow and arrows, and ammunition.
 Sheath knives are not allowed in camp. ** During the hunting season, non-BSA personnel are allowed access to our camp for the purpose of hunting.
 Use of firearms; bows and arrows, and those individuals will be allowed sheath knives as long as the resident Ranger is aware of their presence.
 Hunters must also abide by all existing state or local laws pertaining to firearms use.
-Chainsaws are prohibited in camp per order of National BSA.
+Chainsaws are allowed to be operated by persons that have completed the approved BSA chainsaw training course.

 VEHICLES: Speed Limit is 15 MPH.
 Private vehicles are confined to areas designated by the Ranger.
 Vehicles must be parked in designated parking areas.
 The Ranger must authorize the use of camp vehicles.
 Persons operating or riding, as passengers in a private or camp vehicle must be in a designated seat with a seat belt designed for that purpose.
 Absolutely, NO riding in the back of any open or closed vehicle without proper seating is allowed.
 NO bicycles are allowed in camp.
 Bicycles owned by the camp's resident Ranger and the Ranger's family is exempted.